Westfield High School (New Jersey): Varsity sports

 The 2004 softball team won the North II, Group IV state sectional championship with a 1–0 victory over J. P. Stevens High School in the tournament final.

 The Westfield wrestling program has also seen success.
 Christian Barber received the 152-lb state title for Westfield in 2011, becoming Westfield's 12th individual state wrestling champion in program history.

-The Westfield Marching band was second in the state in 2021.
+The Westfield Marching band was second in the state in 2021, and finished first in the state in 2023.